SoftwareAG/universalmessaging-server-docker-samples/README.md

 networking stack (*-p MappedPort:ExposedPort*).

-For this image you will probably want to map port '9000', the default NHP/NSP port of the Universal Messaging Image.
+For this image you will probably want to map port '9000', the default NHP/NSP port of the Universal Messaging image.

 Turning your new image into a running container will look something like this: